purpledb/purple/README.md

 :-------|:-----------
 Disk | Data is stored persistently on disk using the [Badger](https://godoc.org/github.com/dgraph-io/badger) library.
 Each service (cache, KV, etc.) is stored in its own separate on-disk DB, which guarantees key isolation.
 Memory | Data is stored in native Go data structures (maps, slices, etc.).
 This backend is blazing fast but all data is lost when the service restarts.
 [Redis](https://redis.io) | The Strato server stores all data in a persistent Redis database.
+Each service uses a different Redis database, which provides key isolation.

 ## Try it out